 Kevan has a talent and passion for supporting developing businesses in the corporate hospitality industry.
 Kevan was born and bred in hospitality and never left, he currently owns the very successful and long standing Trident Hospitality consultancy business.
 We sat down with Kevan to get some insight on his experience in the industry, how the industry has evolved in the past 30 years and emerging trends.
-He even spilled the beans on his favourite thing about Off Limits Corporate Events director Martin Stephens.
+He even spilled the beans on his favourite thing about Off Limits Event Professionals director Martin Stephens.
 Here's what he had to say to us:

 Tell us a little about your time in the events industry.

 I started off by working in the pub and hotels industry, working in all departments such as kitchen, reception, housekeeping, and sales.
 However my passion was meetings and events - as conference and banqueting manager at Selsdon Park and the Metropole Hotels.
 Afterwards my career then took me to work for the Peter Rand Group, the UK’s first venue finding company.
 I still see Peter Rand as my inspiration – hard-working, honest, passionate and enthusiastic for the meetings industry.
 From there I went back into the hotels industry work in sales for the Forte and MacDonald’s Hotels before moving to independent venues Ashorne Hill and Eynsham Hall.
 It was at these venues that I became aware about the difficulties encountered by such venues and how badly they were treated by the larger agencies.
 I discovered agencies appeared to be more interested in profit than the customer experience, especially where meetings and events are concerned.
 This was my driving force behind the Trident business, attempting to develop a level playing field for independent and unusual venues against the branded hotels and venues.

 What are your career highlights?